datamade/usaddress/README.md

 ```

   This will start a console labeling task, where you will be prompted to label raw strings via the command line.
 For more info on using parserator, see the [parserator documentation](https://github.com/datamade/parserator/blob/master/README.md).

+### Creating training data from existing labeled data
+If you already have existing labeled data from another project, you'll need to convert it to our format.
+See https://github.com/lemgandi/FGDCMultiword for an example of how to do this.

 #### Re-training the model
   If you've added new training data, you will need to re-train the model.